EAimTY/tuic/README.md

         --congestion-controller CONGESTION_CONTROLLER
                         Set the congestion control algorithm.
 Available:
                         "cubic", "new_reno", "bbr".
 Default: "cubic"
-        --max-idle-time MAX_IDLE_TIME
-                        Set the maximum idle time for connections, in milliseconds.
-The true idle timeout is the minimum of this and the client's one.
-Default: 15000 --heartbeat-interval HEARTBEAT_INTERVAL
+        --heartbeat-interval HEARTBEAT_INTERVAL
                         Set the heartbeat interval to ensures that the QUIC connection is not closed when there are relay tasks